-- Ensure that the fire-fighting equipment (portable extinguishers, bucket and fire blanket) is readily accessible when there are people onboard; - Ensure that the engine compartment fire extinguisher discharge port is readily accessible; - Show the members of the crew: - The location and use of the fire-fighting equipment; - Location of discharge ports in engine compartment; - The location of evacuation routes and fire exits. - Equip the vessel with one or more portable extinguishers whose heads are compatible with the diameter of the discharge orifice in vertical use.. - Unlock all deck hatches and fire escape openings when the vessel is occupied...
+- Ensure that the fire-fighting equipment (portable extinguishers, bucket and fire blanket) is readily accessible when there are people onboard;

+- Ensure that any drainage points in the engine compartment (or in the petrol tank compartment) are readily accessible;

+- Show the members of the crew: - The location and use of the fire-fighting equipment; - Location of discharge ports in engine compartment; - The location of evacuation routes and fire exits.

+- Equip the vessel with one or more portable extinguishers whose heads are compatible with the diameter of the discharge orifice in vertical use..

+- Unlock all deck hatches and fire escape openings when the vessel is occupied..